 I find the 60cm / 24 inch and the 80cm / 32 inch length circular needles the most versatile.
 If you are knitting in the round it is amazing how many stitches you can comfortably fit on the needle.
 The problem is if your needle is too long requiring the knitting to be stretched, this distorts the knitting and makes it hard to move the stitches around the needle.

 Wooden needles are generally pleasant to work with.
+They are warm to the touch and lighter than metal.
 You can get rosewood, ebony, bamboo and birch needles all from sustainable sources.

 If you plan to use double pointed needles you may find bamboo or wooden needles easier to use.
-They are less slippery than metal needles so they don't tend to slip out of your work at inopportune moments.
+They are less heavy and less slippery than metal needles so they don't tend to slip out of your work at inopportune moments.

 If you tend to help the stitches off your needle by pushing on the point of the left needle then look for blunt ended needles.